modolabs/Kurogo-Mobile-Web/doc/Guide/GoogleAppsAuthentication.rst

 The Google Apps authority allows you to authenticate users in your Google Apps Domain.
 Because it is a limited access system, it is well suited to control access to modules to people in your organization.

-Google Apps uses a hybrid form of *OpenID* and *OAuth*.
+Google Apps uses *OAuth*.
 Instead of authenticating directly to Google, the user gets redirected to the Google Apps login page.
 Then they must authenticate and then authorize access to the application.
 Your application has no access to the user's login or password.